Family and Human Development, BS

 A current ASU student has no additional requirements for changing majors.

-A bachelor's degree in family and human development prepares students for a rewarding career in:
+Graduates with a BS degree in family and human development are prepared for a rewarding career in:

 This program also provides excellent preparation for future graduate work in: